Sustainability in Supply Chain > Supplier Due Diligence and Capacity Building

 Analyzing root causes, establishing corrective measures, and performing training for migrant workers and recruitment agencies

-Since 2015, each manufacturing site of Samsung Electronics has held annual training sessions and workshops for the heads and working-level staff of supplier subsidiaries, focusing on the Supplier Code of Conduct and key human rights risks by country.
-In 2024, a total of 2,046 participants* from 1,227 global suppliers took part in the training.
+Since 2015, each manufacturing site of Samsung Electronics has held annual training sessions and workshops for the heads and working-level staff of supplier subsidiaries, focusing on Samsung Electronics' Supplier Code of Conduct and key human rights risks by country.
+In 2025, a total of 2,651 participants* from 1,472 global suppliers took part in the training.

-• Updates on global and local regulations, supplier audit results, and improvement cases
+• Global and local regulatory trends, supplier audit results, and remediation case studies

-• Training content distribution to sub suppliers by participating suppliers, emphasizing the Samsung Electronics Supplier Code of Conduct
+• Disseminating training content to sub suppliers through participating suppliers, emphasizing the Samsung Electronics Supplier Code of Conduct

 Training for purchasing staff